yolanda93/smashbox-deployment/README.md

 |:--------------:|:---------:|:---------:|:---------:|:---------:|-------------:|-------------:|------------:|
 | osx-buildnode  |   MacOSX  | beryl_aq  |   2.3.3   | cernbox.c |    user1     |  password1   |     True    |

-Once the machine has been set up, the machine will be configured to read periodically this configuration file to apply changes (if neccesary).
+Once the machine has been set up, the machine will be configured to read periodically from this configuration file to apply changes (if neccesary).

 An example of execution of this script:
 ```